layilin/SP23-33852/glossary.md

 - Prickle-weed.
 Might refer to *Amaranthus spinosus*, a plant sometimes known as prickly callaloo.
 Its native range is Mexico and the tropical Americas.

 - Prickly pear.
 Common name for cactus plants of the genus *Opuntia*, which contains over a hundred species that are distributed throughout the Americas.
-Also known as nopal and commonly consumed by human beings and animals as food. *Opuntia* was of significant interest to eighteenth-century European naturalists because some species served as food plants for the cochineal insect (*Dactylopius coccus*), the source of a highly prized red dye. *Opuntia ficus-indica*, which is native to Mexico, was introduced to Spain by Columbus upon his return from his first voyage.
+Also known as nopal and commonly consumed by human beings and animals as food. *Opuntia* was of significant interest to eighteenth-century European naturalists because some species served as food plants for the cochineal insect (*Dactylopius coccus*), the source of a highly prized red dye.

 - Prickly vine.
 Night-blooming cereus \(*Selenicereus grandiflorus*\), also sometimes known as the queen of the night because of the exquisite beauty and fragrant scent of its large, white flowers.
 These flowers only open after sunset.
 Because of this unusual property, the night-blooming cereus became a subject of much speculation and even fantasy on the part of European botanists and observers, who wondered if it could be compared to a nocturnal animal.
 Botanists today have realized that the flower blooms at night because the cactus' pollinators, which include bats and moths, are nocturnal themselves.
 They also note the fact that the flower's petals are opalescent and highly visible at night, especially in the moonlight, to attract these pollinators.
 For more on the night-blooming cereus, see a digital exhibit on "Poetic Botany" created by the New York Botanical Garden (https://www.nybg.org/poetic-botany/selenicereus/).
 The night-blooming cereus is native to the Bahamas, the Cayman Islands, Cuba, the Dominican Republic, Guatemala, Haiti, Jamaica, Mexico, and Nicaragua.